richinfante/openrun/README.md

 ## "WONTFIX"
 - Spotify support is *NOT PLANNED*.
 This requires bundling their framework into the app.
-  - This may be revisited if playback control becomes possible under a similar API as the music app.
+  - This may be revisited if playback control becomes possible under a similar API as the music app, or [this API](https://developer.spotify.com/documentation/web-api/reference/player/skip-users-playback-to-next-track/) (currently in beta) allows us to preform the required actions.